yan-yangchun/jaeckel-rs/README.md

 # Jaeckel

-A Rust port of Peter Jäckel's algorithms on http://www.jaeckel.org
+A Rust port of Peter Jäckel's algorithms

 ## Let's Be Rational
 - The Rust crate is based on the latest (2024) version of the C++ reference implementation